- We advise you to exercise normal safety precautions in Samoa.

 Particular care should be taken near Apia’s downtown bars and restaurants where a number of violent incidents involving foreigners and Samoans have occurred.
 A number of assaults have taken place in the sea wall area along the harbour front at night.

-Australians should be careful if they visit bars and nightclubs, and when in quiet and remote areas.
-They should exercise caution in response to unsolicited advances from strangers at all times.
+Australians should be careful when in quiet and remote areas, and exercise caution in response to unsolicited advances from strangers at all times.